UnityRPG/3-Modifiers-And-Abilities/README.md

-﻿# Unity RPG Course - Section 3 - Modifiers And Abilities
+# Unity RPG Course - Section 3 - Modifiers And Abilities

 Customise character abilities, weapons, characters and enemies.
 This includes multiple damage types, modifiers, sounds, animations.
 By the end you can create your core combat experience.
-See our course list [here](https://www.udemy.com/u/bentristem/).
-The full course is part of [this ](https://www.udemy.com/draft/1110626/?instructorPreviewMode=guest&password=earlyaccess) Kickstarter campaign which was over 200% funded.
+The full course is [on Udemy here](https://www.udemy.com/unityrpg).

 You're welcome to download, fork or do whatever else legal with all the files!